-In this article, we will understand products that help manage an organization’s infrastructure from inception to retiring the physical/virtual machines.
+SCCM Tutorial In this article, we will understand products that help manage an organization’s infrastructure from inception to retiring the physical/virtual machines.
 There are various products that handle individual functionalities and all of these are handled from one suite for intercommunication amongst them.
 Following are the topics that we are going to cover in this article in detail.

 There are many products that constitute System Center, and the whole suite complements each other with their functionalities.
 Based on the licenses that are purchased, organizations can work along with more than one of these products or tools within their Enterprise.
 With each successful release, more and more functionalities and capabilities are added which help each other.
 Let us now take a look at each of these products individually to see their functionality set:

 SCCM is the product that lays down the base configuration of a system and keeps it updated and patched.
 System Center Operations Manager then takes over the responsibility of monitoring the health of the system along with all other applications installed on that specific system.
-There are specific set of rules that track down the normal functioning of the system, and if there are any deviations, the necessary personnel is notified of the changes.
+There are a specific set of rules that track down the normal functioning of the system, and if there are any deviations, the necessary personnel is notified of the changes.

 Data Protection Manager (DPM) comes in handy when SCOM reports any faults on a physical machine.
 DPM helps in recovery from the backups that it holds.
-DPM takes backups of server file system, sharepoint data, exchange databases, SQL databases on a standard schedule.
+DPM takes backups of the server file system, SharePoint data, exchange databases, SQL databases on a standard schedule.
 This helps in recovering a system by full data recovery which is either corrupted or damaged.

-If there is an instance where a physical or a virtual system is about to fail, SCOM can trigger an automatic creation of new session using SCCM and Hyper-V to build a new virtual system.
+If there is an instance where a physical or a virtual system is about to fail, SCOM can trigger the automatic creation of a new session using SCCM and Hyper-V to build a new virtual system.
 VMM also helps in transferring the operating system, application, and data to a virtual machine in an automated Physical To Virtual (P2V) process.

-System Center Service Manager (SCSM) is an incident management and change control system which integrates with SCCM and the like seamlessly.
+System Center Service Manager (SCSM) is an incident management and change control system that integrates with SCCM and the like seamlessly.
 It helps in logging all the issues identified with these tools and gathers all the details around the issue for a one-point reference to the Desk personnel or the Support personnel.

 With the growing needs of an organization, there is always a need to upgrade the infrastructure for an organization.
-System Center Capacity Planner helps in identifying and testing performance demands from the current setup and plan for the future requirements aptly.
+System Center Capacity Planner helps in identifying and testing performance demands from the current setup and plan for future requirements aptly.
 Based on the current requirement, it helps in identifying the relative requirements on the hardware to meet the performance demands for your organization.

 System Center Mobile Device Manager (MDM) joins hands with System Center Configuration Manager (SCCM) to handle all the life cycle stages from inception to completion for all mobile devices and in simple words, MDM is to mobile devices what SCCM is for servers.
 Provisioning, monitoring, updating, securing, wiping the devices are all the activities that can be done with MDM.

 Not every organization might have a dedicated IT wing to handle all the system, server related stuff (organizations with less than 500 users or 50 servers).
 Microsoft provides System Center Essentials which enables management functions related to tracking inventory, patching and updating these systems, monitoring, deploying newer software.
 All of these can be done from just this single tool, helping them to scale on their system administration capabilities.